-- 4.18 As replicated in many upper tier authorities around the country Children & Learning Services remains a high spend pressure area.
-It is currently forecasting a net overspend of circa £2.453M, excluding the one-off £2.5M put aside to support the service as part of the approved 2021/22 budget.
+- 4.24 As replicated in many upper tier authorities around the country Children & Learning Services remains a high spend pressure area.
+It is currently forecasting a net overspend of circa £2.459M, excluding the one-off £2.5M put aside to support the service as part of the approved 2021/22 budget.
 Although still a concern in headline terms this is a positive financial improvement from both 2019/20 and 2020/21.
-Most of this reported pressure is shown on Children Services. - 4.19 Looked After Children (LAC) numbers reached a peak in 2019/20, reduced through 2020/21 and are now at their lowest level for five years.
-There were 277 LAC as at the end of July 2021.
+Most of this reported pressure is shown on Children Services and note this position does remain subject to further risk should external care placements increase further. - 4.25 Looked After Children (LAC) numbers reached a peak in 2019/20, reduced through 2020/21 and are now at their lowest level for five years.
+There were 282 LAC as at the end of September 2021.
 This reduction in LAC numbers is having a positive effect on improving previous and significant spend pressures.
-Whilst this spend reduction is positive, reliance on LAC external care placements (the most expensive type of provision) remains high as a proportion of overall LAC placements with 91 placements as at the end of July 2021, equivalent to 33%.
+Whilst this spend reduction is positive, reliance on LAC external care placements (the most expensive type of provision) remains high as a proportion of overall LAC placements with 96 placements as at the end of September 2021, equivalent to 34% of all LAC placements.
 This is clearly the main cause of the spend pressure within Children Services.
-Work continues to re-build capacity for additional inhouse foster care placements with the aim of reducing these costs over time and improve outcomes for children in the care system. - 4.20 The service is also anticipating additional funding pressures following requests from Government for local authorities to meet increased support for unaccompanied asylum seeker placements. - 4.21 Additionally, there is funding pressure on care package costs for Children with disabilities and there are also increased costs related to COVID-19 resulting from both placement extensions and extra staffing to respond to the crisis.
+Work continues to re-build capacity for additional inhouse foster care placements with the aim of reducing these costs over time and improve outcomes for children in the care system. - 4.26 The service is also anticipating additional funding pressures following requests from Government for local authorities to meet increased support for unaccompanied asylum seeker placements. - 4.27 Additionally, there is funding pressure on care package costs for children with disabilities, leaving care accommodation placement costs and there are also increased costs related to COVID-19 resulting from both placement extensions and extra staffing to respond to the crisis.